urbit/docs/_index.md

 - [Arvo](../arvo) is the Urbit operating system.
 If you're interested in finding out about the architecture of the system, check out this section.

 - [Azimuth](../arvo) is the Urbit identity layer.
-To use Urbit, you need an Azimuth identity.
+To use Urbit, you need an identity that is secured by Azimuth.

 - [Hoon](../hoon) is the functional programming language used to build Urbit.
 This section contains tutorials that will help you build proficiency in the language.